Monticello Motor Club is, once again, open to Members and guests.

-Monticello Motor Club is committed to protecting the health of our Members, guests, and staff.
-Like many others, we will be taking precautionary measures as recommended by the CDC and local governments before, during, and after all of our Members and guest experiences.
+The Club is committed to protecting the health of our Members, guests, and staff.
+Like many others, we will are taking precautionary measures as recommended by the CDC and local governments before, during, and after all of our Members and guest experiences.

 We are fortunate that motorsports is uniquely geared for this health crisis.
 Unlike other sports, our typical on-track uniforms boast full coverage of nasal passages (balaclavas), protective shields (full-faced helmets), and skin protection (head-to-toe Nomex gear).
 Without passengers, we self-quarantine whenever we drive on track, while engaging in critical exercise and stress relief – something we all need during this historic time.

-Upon reopening, MMC will once again be an escape for our members, their families, and our guests, where they can enjoy life in a safer, controlled environment.
+Let MMC be an escape where you can enjoy life in a safer, controlled environment.
 We look forward to welcoming you to the property.

 As the Club’s Director of Fun, Chris is responsible for all non-asphalt driving activities including Off-Road Adventure, Tank Experience and the new Rally School at MMC.
 Known the “Face of MMC,” Chris is committed to making sure that all Members and guests are amazed and delighted on each visit to the Club.